 - Establish and maintain regular communication between meetings through emails or phone calls.

-- Participate in a job-shadow hosted or arranged by the mentor, as you are able
+- Participate in a job-shadow hosted or arranged by the mentor, as one is able.

 Mentoring in this program happens across all CFANS related fields, from animal science and nutrition to forestry and conservation biology.
 Explore the CFANS majors and minors list for a better understanding of disciplines studied and related industries.